hendrikp/Plugin_SDK/readme.md

-Plugin SDK for CryEngine3 FreeSDK
+Plugin SDK for CryEngine SDK
 =====================================
 This is still a work in progress!